NoamRothschild/asm/README.md

 all of my assembler scripts

-Scripts are built for x86-64 architecture and can be ran natively on any linux distro.
+Scripts are written in x86 assembly for linux using NASM.
+Scripts will compile and work on every x86 / x86_64 linux machine.

 | Status | Working |
 |----------|-------|